“The confidence and enthusiasm of our pupils is something you need to see for yourself”

 Welcome to Bassett House

-I’ve yet to meet a child who isn’t naturally curious.
-Sometimes it lies dormant, but it’s always there.
-Our job is to develop this curiosity so it becomes a lifelong love of learning.
-We achieve this through a regime of creativity, encouragement and reward; but firstly we need to make sure every child feels safe, secure and welcome.
-I would say Bassett House School’s outstanding characteristic is its warm and nurturing atmosphere.
+I’ve yet to meet a child who isn’t naturally curious and we take pride in the fact that our job is to develop this curiosity so it develops into a lifelong love of learning.
+We achieve this through a curriculum intertwined with creativity, encouragement and reward whilst we ensure every child feels safe, secure and nurtured.

 “And every day, everywhere, our children spread their dreams beneath our feet.
 And we should tread softly”